fishjerky/phalcon-mssql/README.md

 The adapter works but a few problems still exist.

-Some issues
+Issues
     1. scaling?
     2. transaction
 	can only run single transaction
+    3.about nolock hint
+	I have no idea how PDO using nolock hint, so I add a trigger while ordering with guid or id, it will add nolock inside the sql statement.
+You may change the keyword at #273 test/app/library/db/dialect/Mssql.php:
+	$nolockTokens = array('guid','dev_id');

+Unit Test
-some test case did not pass
+    Some test cases did not pass
     -ModelsQueryExecuteTest.php
 	-group by 1
         -table Abonnes does not exist - Line 781